Pinna3/chartposting_stocktwits_bot/README.md

 Next Step) Determine how many entry signals each year for each stock on average depending on desired option duration and optimize bollinger parameters for the desired signal frequency

+Now that I have an entry counter, for inputed conditions I should be able to algorithmically  tweak my parameters for the frequency of signals I'd like generated.
+Next steps in order priority:
+0) Enable continuous successful scan for trending stocks, excepts for all errors, discovered so far.
+1) Determine parameters for desired frequency, learn about the nitty gritty of bollinger band variables, research theory.
+2) Scan that list throughout the day for entries
+3) Print and save chart in folder
+4) Publish chart to stocktwits and twitter with related tickers and description